Conor-King/Glass_Project/minifab-dev/readme.md

 ## To Do:
 - Query the ledger on uuid
-- Delete an asset pair from an entity
 - Populate an entity with real uuid:cid pairs
-- Add an entity
-- Delete an entity

 This should be completed untill Tuesday.

 ## Relevant Links
 https://github.com/hyperledger-labs/minifabric/blob/main/docs/README.md - Minifab documentation